ankitkhushwaha/ankitkhushwaha.github.io/content/linux/linux-kernel-mentorship-program.md

 **Closing Thoughts**

-The learning was very rewarding, especially through the Office Hours meetings and Discord discussions.
+The learning was very rewarding, especially the Office Hours meetings and Discord discussions.
 I learned that kernel development and becoming a kernel hacker isn't an easy task that you can just pick up quickly.
 It requires consistent, dedicated effort.
 We need to acquire a deeper understanding of systems programming, architecture, and a willingness to troubleshoot complex issues.
-It's a long but ultimately rewarding journey.

-I learned about the development cycle of the Linux kernel.
+It's certainly a long but ultimately rewarding journey.
+I also learned about the development cycle of the Linux kernel.
 This program was a strong beginning, and the work will continue.

 I will recommend this mentorship program to anyone interested in Linux kernel development.
 You'll learn the basics and find out if kernel development interests you in the long term.
 What I find most valuable is that you get a feel for the supportive open source community.